10 Best Weighted Blankets for Holiday Stress and Deep Winter Sleep

 Can weighted blankets make you too hot?

 They can if the material traps heat.
-Breathable or cooling fabrics help reduce this risk.
+Breathable cotton or microfiber fabrics reduce this risk.
+Sherpa and flannel styles run warmer and are better suited to cold rooms.

 Are weighted blankets safe to use every night?